Day of surgery (morning) - general anaesthetic / deep sedation

 The doctor will come to see you before your operation.
 You can ask the doctor questions.

-Person lying in a hospital bed
+Person laying in a hospital bed with the sides put up

 You will be very sleepy or asleep during your operation.